Dean Ray: 2017–present: The Messenger and 4 Trak Sessions – Volume 1

 In August 2017, Ray released "The Winnings", the lead single from his second studio album, The Messenger which was released in October 2017.
 His follow-up single "Call It a Day" was released shortly after.
 Rolling Stone. magazine said of The Messenger: "Ray delivers a set that's steeped in Australiana and affecting story-telling...
 The down-on-his-luck outlaw rocker motif isn't new, but Ray's talent turns it upside down with terrific verve."

 In 2018, Ray then released the singles "Lady Powers", "Mystery", "Princess Annie" and "Scars".

 In October 2018, the Dean Ray was part of the 100 judges on All Together Now.

 In September 2020, Ray released his third studio album, 4 Trak Sessions – Volume 1.

 Artistry

 Aside from singing, he also plays the guitar and drums and writes his own songs.
 Ray cites Airbourne, The Beatles, Bob Dylan, Elvis Presley, First Aid Kit, Joss Stone, Phil & Tommy Emmanuel, Son House and Stevie Ray Vaughan as his musical influences.

 Personal life

 In October 2014, Ray confirmed that he was dating fellow Australian singer Bonnie Anderson.
 The pair ended their relationship two months later.
 On 31 July 2015, Ray's house in Melbourne was burgled and seven of his parents guitars were stolen.
-From 2015, Ray has swayed away from the public light and has kept his personal life private.
+From 2015, Ray has stayed away from the public light and has kept his personal life private.